cybertraining-dsc/cybertraining-dsc.github.io-v1/content/en/courses/bigdata2020/_index.md

 {{< /view_module >}}

+### AI in Banking

+{{< view_module
+	alt="Sports"
+	src="/images/ai_in_banking.jpg"
+	url="/modules/bigdataapplications/2020/ai_in_banking"
+>}}

+AI in banking has become a vital component in providing best services to the peopel.
+AI provides securing bank transactions, providing suggestions and many other services for the clients.
+And legacy banking systems are also being reinforced with novel AI techniques to migrate business models with technology.

+{{< /view_module >}}

 ## Complementary Material

 * When working with books, ePubs typically display better than PDF.
 For ePub, we recommend using iBooks on macOS and calibre on all